Need more information

-Close to 200 churches in Michigan participated in the VCI process.
-Many new ministries and renewed congregations resulted from churches engaging in fruitful ministry with their communities.
+Close to 200 churches in Michigan have participated in the VCI process.
+Many new ministries and renewed congregations have resulted from churches engaging in fruitful ministry with their communities.

 Look for the next chapter of this process called Roads to Vibrancy.
 This system will offer a variety of Learning Labs and assessments that will give each church a unique ministry plan for future growth.
 Coming January 2019!